gr8-toolkit/mergekt/ReadMe.md

-# MergeKt
+## MergeKt overview

-Library for merge kotlin objects
+MergeKt is a universal library for merging any Kotlin objects.

+If you have an "old" entity with local data, the MergeKt library will merge it with any partial data updates received for some of its fields, thus updating the whole entity.

+## Use case

+The MergeKt library can be useful when the back end sends incomplete data updates to apply the difference and get all front end local data updated.

+This saves user's Internet traffic, which can be important for the speed of an application.
-# Reason
+## Reason
-One of way for saving users traffic receive only data change data.
-In this case we need to merge local data with new data.
-We don't find library for implement with without reflection and create mergeKt.
-//TBD
+We did not find a suitable library that would do this for our app and so we decided to create our own.

+Feel free to contribute and/or contact us if you happen to find any error.

 # Example